 Time simply disappeared, and we were suddenly in Southampton.
 A friend from London appeared, eager to take us for a drive into the English countryside.
 But the appeal of warm beer and pub food fast faded as the menu of fresh seafood was posted for lunch in the elegant but cozy Britannia dining room.
-It seemed obvious - after hearing our rave reviews - that our guest was longing to lunch on board.
+It seemed obvious – after hearing our rave reviews – that our guest was longing for lunch on board.
 So after six days at sea, we never did disembark.

-The following day I slept right through the departure of the organized tour I’d booked in our only other port of call, Le Havre.
+The following day I slept right through the departure of the organized the tour I’d booked in our only other port of call, Le Havre.
 So after a few hours stroll around the French port, without further adieu, we were back on board and soon heading westward across the big puddle, with a new captain, a new set of dinner companions, unfamiliar faces on deck.

 The next six days, like the first, blended into a relaxing rhythm of zero responsibilities, easy friendships, and a comfortable familiarity with the ship’s layout, staff, and crew.
 No reason to be smug and cocky, I soon learned – out of the near full capacity of over 1700 passengers on this voyage, fully 605 were World Cruise repeaters – and not the least bit shy about comparing numbers in a playful game of one-upmanship.